redoracle/gnuradio-docker/README.md

 ### Dockerfile

 This Dockerfile builds an Ubuntu 16.04 container with a working GNU Radio install.
-There are a number of other GNU Radio Dockerfiles that work fine for most people, but I couldn't seem to make any of them work on OSX.
+There are a number of other GNU Radio Dockerfiles that work fine for most people, but I like to make my customization which also work on OSX.

 Build the container:
 ```